-Hazardous-materials handling on the project site over the long-term construction of the project may result in soil and groundwater contamination from accidental spills.
-Due to the large scale of the project, each construction phase of the project would be required to prepare and implement a Storm Water Pollution Prevent Plan (SWPPP) and Monitoring Program.
+Additionally, due to the large scale of the project, each construction phase of the project would be required to prepare and implement a Storm Water Pollution Prevent Plan (SWPPP) and Monitoring Program.
 The SWPPP is a state requirement under the National Pollution Discharge Elimination System (NPDES) permit for construction sites over one acre.
-The SWPPP identifies potential sources of pollution from the project that may affect the quality of stormwater discharge, and requires that best management practices (BMPs) be implemented to prevent contamination at the source.
+The SWPPP identifies potential sources of pollution from the project that may affect the quality of storm water discharge, and requires that best management practices (BMPs) be implemented to prevent contamination at the source.
 By implementing BMPs during construction activities, accidental spills of hazardous materials would be contained, and soil and groundwater contamination would be minimized or prevented.